MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-designer-script-task.png"  width="600" />

-Add and end event of type signal the name of the signal should be the same as the Milestone, so once you've completed Logging that the case has started the signal will trigger a Milestone called Dispute Received.
+Add an end event of type signal and set the signal name to “Dispute Received”, so once you've completed Logging that the case has started the signal will trigger a Milestone called Dispute Received.

 Signal Ref:  `Milestone 1: Dispute received`{{copy}}